 You also have to check the pixel density which should be more than 300.
 Again the more the better.
 You should also know the clarity of graphics in sunlight.
 A large viewing angle is also an important factor.

 You should also see the technology which is used for the LCD.
-OLED and IPS are the most famous for smartphone displays.
+OLED and IPS are the most famous technologies for smartphone displays.
 OLED is superior quality, but if it cracks, it will be expensive while IPS is comparatively much cheaper.
+TFT is the inferior technology which is used in basic feature phones.

 9. Battery: A battery should have a high mAh rating.
 Here mAh stands for milli Ampere hour.
 It is used to measure a battery’s energy storage capacity.
 You will not need a smartphone whose battery does not last even a day.
 The least you should expect is that it should not drain until you return back home from work or school.
 To check a battery, you need to see its mAh value.
 The higher the mAh value the better and the longer its charging will last.
 In current times, the battery should have a minimum value of 2000 mAh.
 You can also get phones with batteries having up to 4000 mAh value.
 The charging that lasts much longer gives a lot of relief to people who get frustrated due to quick drainage of battery.
 The stand-by time and talk-time of the phones largely depend on the battery.